SammetaNakshathra/Velvet-Platter/README.md

 Velvet Platter is a modern, responsive restaurant website built using HTML, CSS, and JavaScript.
 The project showcases how to design an engaging and functional online presence for restaurants, featuring a stylish layout, dynamic menus, and smooth navigation.

-The site is divided into clear sections — Home, Menu, About, and Contact — making it simple for visitors to explore.
+The site is divided into clear sections - Home, Menu, About, and Contact -making it simple for visitors to explore.
 The hero section features a welcoming background image, while the menu section offers multiple food categories with vegetarian and non-vegetarian options.
 Each dish is presented with an image, description, and price, giving customers a clear idea of what to expect before they dine.

 ✨ Features